Hands-free Computing & the Silver Screen

 Now, do they operate perfectly and without any issues?
 Of course not.
 But do you think that Jarvis or Janet did either?
 Definitely not.
 Just recently, many people’s Amazon Alexa personal assistants have been spontaneously laughing.
 A little strange, yes.
 But Alexa is not going to get up and start revolting against the people that own her.
 No technology is going to be without bugs, but the fact that it is even on the mainstream market and able to understand the amount that it does is incredible.

 Now people have this type of technology sitting in their homes.
 Maybe it’s not at the point where they are up and walking and taking a human form, but the concept is the same.
 And if you really think about it, the hands-free computing technology that is sitting at all of our fingertips is truly amazing.

 What are your thoughts?
 What was your first interaction with hands-free computing?
 How has your perception of the technology evolved over time?
-Leave your comments below and check out Botsociety for similar content!
+Leave your comments below!

 Also published on Medium.